 Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, or a smaller reporting company.
 See the definitions of "large accelerated filer," "accelerated filer" and "smaller reporting company" in Rule 12b-2 of the Exchange Act.

-Large accelerated filer  Accelerated filer o Non-accelerated filer o Smaller reporting company o

-Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act). o Yes  No

-The aggregate market value of the voting and non-voting common equity held by non-affiliates computed by reference to the price at which the common equity was last sold as of the last business day of the registrant's most recently completed second fiscal quarter (July 1, 2016) was \$1,951,606,092 (assuming, for this purpose, that only directors and officers are deemed affiliates).

-There were 41,890,791 shares of the registrant's common stock issued and outstanding as of January 23, 2017.

-DOCUMENTS INCORPORATED BY REFERENCE

-Portions of the Proxy Statement for the registrant's 2016 Annual Meeting of Stockholders are incorporated by reference into Part III of this Form 10-K.
+Large accelerated filer Accelerated filer □ Non-accelerated filer □ Smal ller reporting company Indicate by check mark whether the ne registrant is a shell company (as d efined in Rule 12b-2 of the Exchange Act). \square Yes 🗷 l No ess day of the registrant's most recent nity held by non-affiliates computed by reference ly completed second fiscal quarter (July 1, 20 There were 41,890,791 shares of the registrant's common stock issued and outstanding as of January 23, 2017.
+DOCUMENTS INCORPORATED BY REFERENCE Portions of the Proxy Statement for or the registrant's 2016 Annual Meeti ing of Stockholders are incorporated by referen nce into Par t III of this Form 10-K.

-Dago

 Number

-Part I
+Part I Tr 1 n '

 Item 1.
-Business 2
+Business 2 13 27 28 28 29

 Item 1A.
-Risk Factors 13 27 28 28
+Risk Factors 13

 Item 1B.
 Unresolved Staff Comments 27

 Item 2.
 Properties 28

 Item 3.
 Legal Proceedings 28

 Item 4.
 Mine Safety Disclosures 29

 Part II

 Item 5.
-Market for Registrant's Common Equity, Related Stockholder Matters and Issuer Purchases
+Market for Registrant's Common Equity, Related Stockholder Matters and Issuer Purchases of

-of Equity Securities 30
+Equity Securities 30

 Item 6.
 Selected Financial Data 32

 Item 7.
-Management's Discussion and Analysis of Financial Condition and Results of Operations 33 47
+Management's Discussion and Analysis of Financial Condition and Results of Operations 33

 Item 7A.
-Quantitative and Qualitative Disclosures about Market Risk 47
+Quantitative and Qualitative Disclosures about Market Risk 30 32 33 47 48 48

 Item 8.
 Financial Statements and Supplementary Data 48

 Item 9.
 Changes in and Disagreements with Accountants on Accounting and Financial Disclosure 48

 Item 9A.
-Controls and Procedures 48 49
+Controls and Procedures 48

 Item 9B.
 Other Information 49

 Part III

 Item 10.
 Directors, Executive Officers and Corporate Governance 50

 Item 11.
 Executive Compensation 50

 Item 12.
-Security Ownership of Certain Beneficial Owners and Management and Related
+Security Ownership of Certain Beneficial Owners and Management and Related Stockholder

-Stockholder Matters 50
+10111 12.
+Matters 50

 Item 13.
-Certain Relationships and Related Transactions, and Director Independence 50
+Certain Relationships and Related Transactions, and Director Independence 50 50

 Item 14.
 Principal Accounting Fees and Services 50

-Part IV T. 45 = 1
+Part IV

 Item 15.
 Exhibits and Financial Statement Schedules 51